awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 **To configure Patch Manager and patch managed nodes \(command line\)**

 1. Run the following command to create a patch baseline for Windows named `Production-Baseline`\.
-This patch baseline approves patches for a production environment seven days after they're released\.
+This patch baseline approves patches for a production environment 7 days after they're released or last updated\.
 That is, we have tagged the patch baseline to indicate that it's for a production environment\.
 **Note**
 The `OperatingSystem` parameter and `PatchFilters` vary depending on the operating system of the target managed nodes the patch baseline applies to\.
 For more information, see [OperatingSystem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-OperatingSystem) and [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html)\.